ProgrammerAsahi/ImageResize/README.md

             "jobId": "6f950a07-7eb6-454e-856b-ab2d15d5efd8"
         }
         ```
-        Notice that you could use the returned `jobId` to further get the processing result from workers in 5 minutes.
+        Notice that you could use the returned `jobId` to further get the processing result from workers.
+The result could be kept for 500 seconds.
 3. Get Result API
     * Effect - Get the task results that was finished processing by Workers.
     * HTTP Method - `GET`